Topcliffe, North Yorkshire: Economy

 The village is surrounded by farmland and it played an important role in the past as a major market place, much lessened these days.
 There are a number of small businesses in and around the village.
 There is a large industrial estate within the Parish boundary on the outskirts of neighbouring Dalton.
 On the outskirts near the bridge over the river is a caravan park.

 On Catton Lane just outside the village is Topcliffe Mill, a Grade II Listed building.
 A mill at Topcliffe was mentioned in the Domesday Book and may have been situated on the current site of the Roller Mill, which produced flour until 1961.
 It had been converted into a restaurant and now houses apartments.

 Culture and community

 Topcliffe is home to Deer Shed Festival, an annual music festival established in 2010, which attracts over 10,000 people to the village every July.

 Topcliffe has a park and two pubs, The Angel (currently closed for refurbishment) and The Swan.
-The old school house of Topcliffe is now a post office, the toll house is now a cottage.
+The old school house of Topcliffe is now a post office, and Topcliffe Toll Booth is now a cottage.

 Topcliffe has been extended over the years.
 East Lea was built in the 1950s and has been developed over the years, by the demolition of some old houses on a sizeable plot of land, to make way for extra houses.
 In the late 1980s, Manor Close and a small part of Winn Lane were built on the site of a farm.